 Just last week I was having a meeting with a strategic partner who was telling me about her own venture in which she has a heart and passion for.
 I loved how she described the beginning of it.
 She said, “I just did as much as I could figure out to do at this point, slapped the word ‘Beta’ on it, and moved forward!”

 Beta is a great way to test what you’re trying to do and then make tweaks, no matter what kind of offering you have.
-It’s a valid method for software and app development, so why can’t it be a valid method of development for your own product, service, or project?
+It’s a valid method for software and app development, so why can’t it be a valid method of development for your own thing?

 Take One Small Action Step